originphp/website/source/docs/model/query-interface.md

               ->where(['id'=>1234]);
 ```

-> You also must include the foreignKeys if not fields will not be returned from the join table.
+> Remember to include the foreign key when joining tables, if not fields will not be returned from the join table.

 ```php
 $this->Article->select(['id','title','description','author_id','authors.id','author.name'])